 Boyer currently serves on the Executive Committee of NAICU State Executives and is Vice Chair of The Coalition on College Cost Savings.

 Anne joined ICW in 2008 and has worked in the fundraising arena for over 20 years at various institutions, including the University of Kentucky and at various non-profit organizations in and around the Puget Sound area.
 Her most recent position was Executive Director of the Edmonds Community College Foundation in Lynnwood where she developed her interest in and passion for higher education.
 Anne received her bachelor's degree from Oregon State University and her master's from Portland State University.

 Chadd joined ICW in July 2009.
-Prior to working with ICW, he managed international programs at Highline Community College and pre-college programs for Kaplan, developed member programs at the Washington Athletic Club, and was a tour guide for Rick Steves' Europe.
-Chadd received his bachelor's degree from Macalester College.
+Prior to working with ICW, he managed international programs at Highline Community College and pre-college programs for Kaplan-Aspect, developed member programs at the Washington Athletic Club, and was a tour guide for Rick Steves' Europe.
+Chadd received his bachelor's degree from Macalester College in Saint Paul, MN.